Does Eating Meat Pose Serious Health Risks?

 But, here’s what meat can do.

-- Help Normalize Insulin Levels: Because meat is a low glycemic food, its consumption won’t cause blood sugar levels to rise.
+- Help Keep Insulin Levels Balanced: Because meat is a low glycemic food, its consumption won’t cause blood sugar levels to rise.
 On top of that, when you eat meat that’s high in fat, the fat can blunt a rise in blood sugar even when other high glycemic foods are present.
-(This doesn’t meant meat + candy is healthy).
+(This doesn’t mean meat + candy is healthy).
 This can help keep your body’s insulin levels within the ideal range and can preserve hormone levels as well as helping you keep off added weight.

 - Can Help Regulate Hunger Levels: As noted above, meat is high in protein.
 An interesting thing about protein is it can actually help curb appetite.
 Because protein is so dense, the body works hard to break it down.
 This, in turn, provides a level of satiation or satisfaction with your appetite so you’re not always hungry.